jabackf/Blubber2/README.md

 -Stuff to add: Item spawner pipe, push buttons, drop platforms, dissappearing platforms, enemies, water, dialog system, inventory system, items with actions

+Dialog
 -Reduce velocity to 0 when dialog initiated
+-Maybe a default answer branch?
+IE, a place to go if none of the listed options are entered -Maybe add a topperstring to the AnswerBranch class?
+This string gets added to the front of the message in the dialog box -Character emotions or actions while talking -Character change facing direction to point to the one talking -Case sensitivty for text entry?
+-Auto text boxes don't fade out
+-Add pause and resume feature for auto dialog (for if character interupts) -AutoGroup isn't working.
+It seems to be because Next() isn't being called.
+Instead, since group0 is only one message long and ran only by Initiate.
+This causes problems.